5 Things To Know About Probiotics

 Probiotics are live microorganisms (e.g., bacteria) that are either the same as or similar to microorganisms found naturally in the human body and may be beneficial to health.
 If you picture the human body as a “host” for bacteria and other microorganisms, you might have a better understanding of probiotics.
 The body, especially the lower gastrointestinal tract (the gut), contains a complex and diverse community of bacteria.
 Although we tend to think of bacteria as harmful “germs,” many bacteria actually help the body function properly.

 Probiotics are available to consumers in oral products such as dietary supplements and yogurts, as well as other products such as suppositories and creams.
 It is important to be aware that the U.S. Food and Drug Administration (FDA) has not approved any health claims for probiotics.
+In 2023, the FDA warned health care providers that premature infants who are given probiotics are at risk of severe, potentially fatal infections caused by the microorganisms in the products.
 Here are some other things you should know:

 There is some evidence that probiotics may be helpful for acute diarrhea, antibiotic-associated diarrhea, and atopic eczema (a skin condition most commonly seen in infants).